 - Wasting (inability to properly absorb nutrients, resulting in weight loss)

 Pharmaceuticals vs cannabis in treating Crohn’s disease?

-Classical pharmaceutical drugs tackle Crohn’s by trying to prevent the inflammation by restraining the immune system from constantly attacking the GI tract.
+Mainstream pharmaceutical drugs tackle Crohn’s by trying to prevent the inflammation by restraining the immune system from constantly attacking the GI tract.
 This is a common medical treatment, but in the case of Crohn’s disease, it is not very effective.